EANorwayService/EA-Groups-CRM/README.md

 3. Makes it easy to adjust and develop to the needs of your group.
 4. Lets you see how well you're succeeding at your own set metrics.

-### Choose your prefered version
-There are currently two versions of this code.
-One in Google App Script (based on JavaScript) and a more advanced and customizable version in TypeScript.
-This folder contains the code in Google App Script which makes it easy to copy/paste code directly into Google App Script.
-See [Setup of CRM](#setupCRM) for tutorial.

-Here is a [link](https://github.com/EANorwayService/CRM_setup_advanced) for the code in TypeScript, use this for easier customizability and local development.
-Use [clasp](https://github.com/google/clasp/) to upload code to Google App Script.

 ### Folder structure
 The CRM system consists of two spreadsheets (named "CRM Main" and "CRM Key"), a folder with separate folders for each registrered candidate and a folder with document templates. <br/>
 ![Structure of folders](images/folderStructure.png) <br/>